richhiey/richhiey.github.io/_posts/2019-05-23-experiments-on-writing-music-with-AI.markdown

 - What is music?
+- What does music mean to me?
 - Why AI in music?
 - What can AI do in music?
 - How do I interact with this AI?
 - Can I play with a band of AI musicians?

+As I started to think about the first question, I started to wonder why music exists at all.
+But as I looked back at my own experiences with music, I saw that music is nourishment for the soul.
+I also feel that is because music has the power of metaphor, just like language, and can thus be used to tell stories.
+And stories make us feel emotions, all kinds of them.
+Hence, it is to fill in this emotional void within ourselves that we have used music, from the stone age uptill now.
+We can see that music of each generation represents what human civilization sounded like in that period.
+As we had more tools, the sounds we cherished became increasingly complex.
+Hence most importantly, I realized that music is basically what we sound like as humans!

 [github-repo]: https://github.com/richhiey1996/music-maker